 Jenn Jackson her best natural hair routine for extreme hydration and moisture.

-Before washing her hair, she sections her hair into bantu knots so it is easier for her to manage.
-This also helps to prevent less knots and tangles while in the shower.
+Before washing her hair, she sections her hair into Bantu knots so it is easier for her to manage.
+This also helps to prevent fewer knots and tangles while in the shower.
 When shampooing she only puts shampoo on her scalp and runs it through her hair.
 As she washes each section she puts them in twists.

-The last step of her hair routine is to do a low manipulation style like cornrows, twist outs or braid outs.
-You can also make a protective style if you like but the key is to do a style which requires little maintenance.
+The last step of her hair routine is to do a low manipulation style like cornrows, twist outs, or braid outs.
+You can also make a protective style if you like but the key is to do a style that requires little maintenance.

 Coco shares her simple natural hair regimen for growing 4C hair

-Coco suggest moisturizing your hair with minimal products.
+Coco suggests moisturizing your hair with minimal products.
 Don't settle into being a product junkie or trying out every natural hair product you see.
-Her simple technique is moisturizing with just two oils, coconut oil and castor oil.
-You can come up with two oils, a lightweight and heavy weight oil which you can use interchangeably.
+Her simple technique is moisturizing with just two oils, coconut oil, and castor oil.
+You can come up with two oils, a lightweight and heavyweight oil that you can use interchangeably.
 To deep condition her hair she settles with one deep conditioning product all year round.

-Cowashing has no significant change on her hair instead it leads to more build up on her scalp.
-So during wash days she uses a shampoo and clarifying shampoo to cleanse her scalp.
+Co-washing has no significant change on her hair instead it leads to more buildup on her scalp.
+So during wash days she uses clarifying shampoo to cleanse her scalp.

 Find one quick go-to style that works for you and stick to it.
 Find something you can do in 15 minutes and which wouldn't make you frustrated during the styling process.